Ameobea/three-hex-tiling/README.md

 ### Supported Textures

-Hex tiling avoids the visible repetition caused by repeating the textures, but it can't hide the seams of non-seamless textures.

-Because of this, textures used with `three-hex-tiling` must be seamless - meaning that there are no sharp cutoffs when the texture is tiled.
+Textures used with `three-hex-tiling` must be seamless - meaning that there are no sharp cutoffs when the texture is tiled.
 There's a good chance your textures are seamless already and if they aren't, it will be obvious.

 ### Supported Materials